Tokyo Olympics Q&A: Costs, IOC, COVID-19, and vaccinations

 A: The latest poll, published this month by Japanese broadcaster NHK, shows wavering support.
 In a telephone survey of 1,200, 63% said the Olympics should be postponed or canceled.
 On the opposite side, 27% said the Games should be held.
 The poll was conducted on Dec.
 11-13.

-This is less support that was documented in a a similar poll in October.
+This is less support than was documented in a a similar poll in October.
 At that time, 40% favored the Olympics going ahead and 48% said they should be canceled or postponed again.

 Local organizers and the International Olympic Committee have said the Games cannot be postponed again and must be held this time or canceled.